Discover statistically significant correlations in the quantified self data

 Number of coffee servings • Coffee cups yesterday

 When Coffee goes up, next day's Coffee Cups tends to increases.
-High statistical confidence (p < 0.01).
+Moderate statistical confidence (p < 0.05).

 Time spent writing • Number of coffee servings